App Store Awards: Reviewing Apple’s Top Apps & Games of 2021

 In this blog, we will analyze how well these awarded apps and games performed in terms of ASO throughout 2021.
 Did each app follow ASO best practices?
 We will also provide key takeaways to help you maximize your chance of success for next year!

-In this article, we’ll solely focus on the best apps and games on iPhone and iPad, but you can find the full list of nominees here.
+In this article, we’ll solely focus on the best apps and games on iPhone and iPad.

 App Store Award winners: Recap